ncarlier/ncarlier.github.io/README.md

 ### 2007

-- Lead developer of the legal archiving system of the GIP-CPS *Java, XML Signature*
+- Lead developer of the legal archiving system for GIP-CPS *Java, XML Signature*